EP 60: The Tax Benefits Most Venture Investors Aren’t Aware Of

 Most venture investors are aware that deploying capital in early-stage, high-growth companies provides the opportunity to earn high-value returns.
 However, investors might not know they can claim a federal tax exclusion by investing in Qualified Small Business Stock.
 Essentially, if the stock meets six requirements laid out by the Internal Revenue Service, an investor does not have to pay taxes on gains of up to $10M or 10x the adjusted basis of the stock, whichever is greater.

-To answer some common tax questions from potential Alumni Ventures Group investors, we sat down with Strawberry Creek Ventures Managing Partner Peter Loukianoff, who leads AVG’s fund for UC Berkeley alumni and friends.
+To answer some common tax questions from potential Alumni Ventures Group investors, we sat down with Peter Loukianoff, Managing Partner Emeritus of Strawberry Creek Ventures (AVG’s fund for UC Berkeley alumni and friends).
 Peter is joined by Andrea Kushner, Senior Vice President and Director of the Wealth Strategies Group at Alliance Bernstein.
 Andrea is also a member of the State Bar of California, by which she’s been certified as a specialist in taxation law, estate planning, trust, and probate law.

 Together, they explain how venture capital investors can gain even more from investing in small or early-stage businesses.
 Below is a transcript of their conversation, edited for readability and clarity.